akitak1290/lox-interpreters/README.md

 print arr.get(0) // uh...
 ```

-The quickest way to break the interpreter is to run an infinite loop... for now the parser doesn't detect that sort of thing nor does the runtime have handles for it.
+The quickest way to break the interpreter is to run an infinite loop... for now the parser doesn't detect that sort of thing nor does the runtime have handles for it, so..

+### TODO:
+    - [ ] add detection for infinite loop
+    - [ ] add more example for lox
+    - [ ] compile java byte code to WebAssembly to create an online playground